WICG/file-system-access/AccessHandle.md

 writing.
 The creation of AccessHandle also creates a lock that prevents write access to the file across (and within the same) execution contexts.

-This proposal is part of our effort to merge [Storage Foundation API](https://github.com/WICG/storage-foundation-api-explainer) and File System Access API.
+This proposal is part of our effort to integrate [Storage Foundation API](https://github.com/WICG/storage-foundation-api-explainer) into File System Access API.
 For more context the origins of this proposal, and alternatives considered, please check out: [Merging Storage Foundation API and the Origin Private File